seblemaguer/flexeval/README.md

 python3 run.py C:\Users\User\Documents\FlexEval\examples\test_dev
 ```

-In order to build our instance you need to create an instance respository, you can find help on how to do it by clicking [here](INSTANCE.md).
+In order to build your instance you need to create an instance respository, you can find help on how to do it by clicking [here](INSTANCE.md).

 ## Application Factory

-You are not satisfy with the run.py ?
+You are not satisfy with run.py ?
 A FlexEval's application is built using the application factory pattern.
 More information concerning application factory [here](https://flask.palletsprojects.com/en/1.1.x/patterns/appfactories/).